kj3moraes/premstats/README.md

   - Using TypeScript, TailwindCSS and Vite
   - Chakra UI for the frontend components.

-To develop the system further, I recommend reading through the [backend README](/backend/README.md) and [frontend README]() to understand how to setup your developer environment for these tasks.

 ## Running

 To run this system locally, you only need to make a .env file.
 The docker compose file handles the rest.